 The best part: You don't need a recipe to do this, but you will need to pay attention to your technique.
 These seeds are tiny, and negligence will lead to burning.
 Follow these five steps and you'll end up with crispy, crunchy, salty seeds—aka the most perfect fall snack.
 Then start experimenting with flavors and other squash seeds: butternut, acorn, and delicata are all fair game.

 How to Roast Pumpkin Seeds (or Any Squash Seeds) without a Recipe

-1. Separate your seeds from their flesh.
+Step 1:Separate your seeds from their flesh.
 Start by squeezing the big pieces of flesh right at the seam where the seeds attach, and they'll fall off in clumps.
-Pick out any remaining stringy stuff.
+Pick out any remaining stringy stuff and either use them in another dish, or compost them.
 Prepare for your hands to get a little orange and a lot slimy.
-Keep a towel nearby for wiping.
+Keep a towel nearby for periodic wiping.

 Photos by James Ransom

 What's your favorite way to eat pumpkin seeds?
 Let us know in the comments.